kojinobumoto/sLinkValidator/README.txt

       --  "/" character in the URL path is replaced to "_" (underscore).
       -- Other invalid characters as the windows file name such as ? <>|"(double quote) are also replaced to "_".
-      -- This software does not support Chrome and InternetExplorer since the driver of those two browser cannot take full page screenshot.

 o How to use.
   Build runnable jars with necessary jar(s) and run it as the command line application